RealityGrid/steering_school/Readme.txt

 ---------

-1) flag-sim - Instrument a flag simulation code with steered variables and outputdata to an instrumented visualization program.
+1) flag-sim - Instrument a flag simulation code with steered variables and output data to an instrumented visualization program.

 2) flag-viz-reg - Instrument a visualization code to receive data from flag-sim.